 - Colonic ulcer – Sometimes referred to as right dorsal colitis (RDC), colonic ulcers form in the large intestine.
 They’re not as common as the other types of ulcer but are similar in cause to EGGUS.

-How do I treat an ulcer naturally?
+How do you treat an ulcer naturally?

 Your veterinarian may prescribe some sort of acid suppressant drug such as omeprazole and while that does work it’s by no means a natural remedy.
-Thankfully though there are a number of different natural alternatives to prescribed medication though.
+Thankfully there are a number of different natural alternatives to prescribed medication though.
 Along with treating the ulcer a lot of the alternatives below are also very good natural antacids for horses.

 - Aloe Vera – This is one of those miracle plants that has a hundred and one medical and health uses (okay so that’s a bit of an exaggeration but you know what I mean) and one of those benefits is in reducing the amount of stomach acid.
 On top of reducing the amount of acid, studies have shown that it can help to heal an ulcer just as well as omeprazole can.